veeral-patel/how-to-secure-anything/saydjari-ch16.md

-# CH16: Deterrence and Adversarial Risk
+# CH16: Deterrence and adversarial risk

 from "Engineering Trustworthy Systems" by Saydjari